isomerpages/cris-scri/news-and-events/news/_posts/2024-05-15-post-Scaling new heights in breast cancer research to advance women’s health.md

 <a href="https://www.fathomx.co/post/fxmammo-approved-by-hsa-and-wins-award-in-healthcare-innomatch-2022" rel="noopener noreferrer nofollow" target="_blank">explore the possibility to scale up the project within public healthcare.
 This will accelerate the development of a market-ready AI assistant for breast cancer diagnosis</a>.</p>
-<p>Ying Jia aspires to visit the Everest base camp one day, which mirrors
+<p>Ying Jia aspires to visit the Everest base camp one day, and continue
-her professional ambition to scale new heights in advancing women’s health — a climb she deems the most purposeful and worthwhile in her CRC journey.</p>
+to scale new heights in advancing women’s health — a climb she deems the most purposeful and worthwhile in her CRC journey thus far.</p>
 <h4>Keen to learn about the stories of other CRCs?
 Read more below.</h4>
 <ul data-tight="true" class="tight">
 <li>